Faculty & Resident Profiles

 Clinical Assistant Professor

 Dr. Dryer is a recent graduate of the Advanced Education Program in Prosthodontics at the University of Minnesota.
 He is from Dearborn, Michigan, and graduated from the University Of Michigan School Of Dentistry in 2002 and completed a general practice residency at Miami Valley Hospital in Dayton, Ohio, in 2003.
 Rich practiced general dentistry in Chicago, Illinois, for two years before entering the Indian Health Service as a Civil Servant where he worked and lived on the Zuni Indian Reservation for five years.
-Rich enjoys spending time with his wife (Rekha) and son (Kiran) and two unruly dogs at their home in Minneapolis.
+Rich enjoys spending time with his family and two unruly dogs at their home in Minneapolis.

 Steven E. Eckert, DDS, MS, FACP